Bolladeen/full-ConDoR/fast-ConDoR/README.md

 # Constrained Dollo Solver

-This repository contains a Python script to solve the Constrained Dollo problem using mutation matrices and various data sources like total read counts, variant read counts, and more.
+This repository contains a Python script to solve the Fast Constrained Dollo problem.
 The solution provides a phylogenetic tree in Newick format, CSV files with solutions, and DOT files for visualization.

 ## Requirements